Browser not supported

 We have a variety of kitchen knife ranges, all of which have their own unique features so that you can find the right knife set for you and your cooking style.
 Each one of our knives is designed using premium quality materials and state-of-the-art manufacturing techniques.
 They're all forged for additional longevity and quality.

 If you are ever unsure on which knife range is right for you, always feel free to pop into one of our stores and speak to one of our trained members of staff.

 Our Damascus 67 knives are stunning and offer an incredibly sharp edge for precise slicing and chopping.
-Featuring the traditional wavy design associated with Damascus steel, these knives are sure to look beautiful in your kitchen.
+Featuring the traditional wavy design associated with Damascus steel, these knives have a striking and unique blade pattern.
 Perfect for serious cooks, professional chefs, and those who love beautiful kitchen knives.